turnly/turnly/CONTRIBUTING.md

 First off, thanks for your interest in Turnly and for wanting to contribute!

-### Got a Question, Problem or Feature?

-There are several ways how you can ask your question:

-* You can ask on [Slack](https://join.slack.com/t/turnly/shared_invite/zt-1de1x0z68-w_tWv50tUaSnYJW8C1lWIw)
-* You can create issue on [github](https://github.com/turnly/turnly/issues)

 ### Machine dependencies

 To properly set up the Docker environment, ensure you meet the following requirements: